-- Hotel operations & others - carried out in Mauritius, Seychelles and Morocco equity holders when the distribution is authorised by the board.

-- Tour operating carried out in France, United Kingdom, Italia, South Africa and Australia. - Airline and inland catering carried out in Mauritius. - Property development construction of villas in Morocco and property development in Mauritius.
+- Hotel operations & others carried out in Mauritius, Seychelles and Morocco - Tour operating carried out in France, United Kingdom, Italia, South Africa and Australia. - Airline and inland catering carried out in Mauritius. - Property development construction of villas in Morocco and property development in Mauritius.